rust-lang/book/src/ch04-03-slices.md

 fn second_word(s: &String) -> (usize, usize) {
 ```

-Now we’re tracking both a start _and_ an ending index.
-Even more chances for
+Now we’re tracking both a start _and_ an ending index, and we have even more
-things to go wrong.
+values that were calculated from data in a particular state but aren't tied to
+that state at all.
 We now have three unrelated variable bindings floating
 around which need to be kept in sync.

 Luckily, Rust has a solution to this problem: string slices.

-## String slices
+### String Slices

-A string slice looks like this:
+A string slice is a reference to part of a `String`, and looks like this:

 ```rust
 let s = String::from("hello world");